jlikhuva/blog/posts/sketching.md

 ## Analysis Tools

 In the preceding sections, we cursorily talked about the "guarantees" of our different methods.
+In order to fully formalize the correctness and efficiency guarantees of probabilistic algorithms, we often turn to two basic tools:

 ### Markov's Inequality